ShAd0wZi/disaster-dashboard/README.md

 Yo, welcome to the **Disaster Dashboard**.
 This is a React-based app aimed at visualizing and tracking disaster events in real-time.
 No sugar-coating---disasters happen, and this tool helps you keep an eye on them with a clean, responsive UI.

-Check it out live: <https://disaster-dashboard-eta.vercel.app>
+Check it out live now: <https://disaster-dashboard-eta.vercel.app>

 🚀 What's Inside?
 -----------------